Veterinary Pet Surgery

 Oath Animal Hospital has access to in-house orthopedic specialists who perform surgeries to repair fractures/dislocations, cruciate ligament tears (ACL), and luxating patellas.
 Our in-house orthopedic specialist also provides discernment when discussing any condition that may not be entirely reversible but can provide other options for salvaging comfort, mobility, and quality of life.
 Congenital diseases and acquired injuries of the bones, joints, and spine require more than simple first-aid.
 Symptoms of common and severe bone or joint issues include lameness, lethargy, withdrawal, unwillingness to jump down or climb up short distances, aggression, and irritability.
 Often times, the only present symptom of pain or injury is a change in your pet’s personality!

 We are trained to treat patients using the most modern bone plating, pinning, and fixation equipment and techniques.
-Levittown Animal Hospital is trained to perform orthopedic surgeries involving repairs of fractures or dislocations, laceration repair, cruciate ligament tears, and luxating patellas.
+Oath Animal Hospital is trained to perform orthopedic surgeries involving repairs of fractures or dislocations, laceration repair, cruciate ligament tears, and luxating patellas.
 If there is severe, irreversible damage, we are able to perform partial or complete limb amputations.

 All surgical and treatment options will be discussed with you, including advantages and disadvantages, so you can make the most informed and beneficial decision regarding your pet’s health.